Dedicated to the Enjoyment and Preservation of Abarth automobiles.

 As you'll soon see, this particular car has seen a few appropriate modifications over the years.
 True to the Abarth tradition and to Karl Abarths philosophy, this car was made stronger and faster using the best technology available at the time.
 This car is still all Abarth, but now a Scorpion on Steroids!

 Here's a short video clip done by our local TV station for a news spot they called "My Cool Car".
-It was made several years ago.
+It was made quite a few years ago.
 How time goes by.
 Enjoy.